Suped

 A calm editorial thumbnail about SMTP connection limits and bounce code 4.7.0.

-Bounce code 4.7.0 "Too many concurrent connections" means the receiving mail system temporarily refused the message because the sender had too many SMTP sessions open at the same time.
+Bounce code 4.7.0 "Too many concurrent connections" means an SMTP server temporarily refused the message because the client had too many sessions open at that hop.
 It is a throttling deferral, not a final rejection.
-In most cases the sender's ESP or outbound MTA has to reduce connection concurrency, slow delivery to that destination, or isolate the traffic on better controlled sending infrastructure.
+The system submitting to that server must reduce connection concurrency, pace delivery, and queue the message for a later retry.

 What the code means